-As for some of the other most painful experiences he’s witnessed, he says, “From seeing my other employees and tattoo artists and clients, I think the stomach is a very painful place to get tattooed.
-And the back of the knee, from what I understand; from what I’ve seen.”
+As for some of the other most painful experiences he’s witnessed: “From seeing my other employees and tattoo artists and clients, I think the stomach is a very painful place to get tattooed.
+And the back of the knee.”
 The neck, the throat, and the ribs also top the list.

 Other factors that affect pain

 Certain health issues may make you more sensitive to pain.
-“Some people have previous injuries and they have heightened sensitivity in certain parts of the body,” Dowdell shares.
-At the same time, some tattoo collectors postulate that tattoos hurt more on the bone.
-Others think it’s a matter of how thick or thin the patch of skin is.
-Really, it’s none of the above.
+“Some people have previous injuries and they have heightened sensitivity in certain parts of the body,” Dowdell says.
+Some tattoo collectors say that tattoos hurt more on the bone, others will say it’s a matter of how thick or thin the patch of skin is, but Dowdell doesn’t think either of those factors mattter.
 “It’s definitely a nerve ending issue,” Dowdell explains.
 “As far as [skin] thinness goes, you can get the top of your hand tattooed, and that’s pretty thin, and that’s not very painful.
-But if you get your finger tattooed, it’s got a little bit more skin [and] a little bit more tissue, but that’s a lot more painful.”
+But if you get your finger tattooed, it’s got a little bit more skin [and] a little bit more tissue, but is a lot more painful.”

-Age also has a lot to do with the amount of pain experienced while getting tattooed, shares Dr. Kovak.
-Younger skin isn’t as painful as older skin to tattoo because it’s tighter and absorbs the ink better.
+Age also has a lot to do with the amount of pain experienced while getting tattooed, says Kovak.
+Younger skin isn’t as painful as older skin to tattoo because it’s tighter and can better absorb the ink.

 Most likely to get infected

 Infections arise because of bad bacteria, so when thinking about which tattoos are most likely to get infected, think about which parts of your body have the most interaction with bacteria—often times, that’s the feet.
 “A lot of people don’t realize how exposed their feet are to bacteria,” Dowdell says.
-(These are the most germ-infested things you touch every day.)
 One of the biggest risks for infection may be right in your own home.
 “People don’t realize how quickly being exposed to pet dander on a fresh tattoo can really cause an infection that can lead to big problems.”
 And simply walking down the street can be an issue, especially if you’re wearing flip-flops or other open-toe shoes.
 So if you do get a foot piece, be sure to clean it well while it’s healing.
 The same also goes for hands, since your hands and fingers come into contact with tons of bacteria every day.
-You could even get a skin infection from wearing sweating clothing for too long like this woman did.

 The aftercare directions you need to follow